-• Location: a decisive factor.
-The geographic location of data centres plays a pivotal role in their exposure to heat risks.
+The geographic location of data centers plays a pivotal role in their exposure to heat risks.
 Facilities in colder regions inherently benefit from reduced cooling demands, resulting in lower operational risks and emissions.
-Conversely, centres in hot regions are often strategically located but face greater heat stress.
-Balancing location advantages with climate resilience is a key consideration for data centre operators.
+Conversely, centers in hot regions are often strategically located but face greater heat stress.
+Balancing location advantages with climate resilience is a key consideration for data center operators.